Axon: The STICK Software Development Kit

 decoded_value = encoder.decode_interval(interval)

-The Axon simulator executes symbolic spiking neural networks (SNNs) built with the STICK (Spike Time Interval Computational Kernel) model.
+The Axon SDK simulates Spiking Neural Networks (SNNs) built with the STICK framework.
 This document describes the simulation engine’s architecture, parameters, workflow, and features.

 The Simulator